USS Harvey C. Barnum Jr.

-USS Harvey C. Barnum Jr. (DDG-124) will be an (Flight IIA Technology Insertion) Aegis guided missile destroyer.
+USS Harvey C. Barnum Jr. (DDG-124) is an (Flight IIA Technology Insertion) Aegis guided missile destroyer.
 She was named in honor of Harvey C. Barnum Jr., a retired United States Marine Corps officer who received the Medal of Honor for valor during the Vietnam War.
-Colonel Barnum served as Deputy Assistant Secretary of the Navy (Reserve Affairs) and as Acting Assistant Secretary of the Navy (Manpower and Reserve Affairs).
-In a press release from General Dynamics, the parent company of Bath Iron Works, it was announced that the United States Navy has awarded funding for the planning and construction of DDG-124, for the Fiscal Year 2016.
+Colonel Barnum served as deputy assistant secretary of the Navy (Reserve Affairs) and as acting assistant secretary of the Navy (Manpower and Reserve Affairs).

+In a press release from General Dynamics, the parent company of Bath Iron Works, it was announced that the United States Navy had awarded funding for the planning and construction of DDG-124, for fiscal year 2016.
 The $644.3 million contract modification fully funds this ship, and was awarded as part of a multi-year competition for Arleigh Burke-class destroyers awarded in 2013.

+On April 11, 2026, Harvey C. Barnum Jr. was commissioned into the US Navy.